AlgorithmicPolicyIndex/ChatPlays/readme.md

 	- Fix the controls JSON
  - Add BunJS internal function support
  - Custom Themes and JS files to handle all HTML intercations
+	- Comes default with WinXP! which has a feature missing, but will be added later when I feel like dealing with CSS again.

 ### Running
 > **!** You'll need to edit any thing to match your package manager, I personally use [Bun](https://bun.sh) **!**